punctum-im/protocol-old/PROTOCOL.md

 ## Federation

-Each instance MUST have a public inbox (which can be accessed by other servers) and SHOULD have a private outbox (where requests that will be sent to other instances are stashed).
+Each instance MUST have a public inbox (which can be written to by other instances) and SHOULD have a private outbox (where requests that will be sent to other instances are stashed).

 Federation works on the following principle: